-Nicole Rae Baerg, Ph.D. is a Lecturer (Assistant Professor) at the University of Essex, Government Department.
+Nicole Rae Baerg, Ph.D. is a Senior Lecturer at the University of Essex, Government Department.
 Previously, she was an Assistant Professor at the University of Mannheim (2014 – 2016) and a research intern at the Federal Reserve Bank of Atlanta (2008 – 2013).
 She is also the author of Crafting Consensus: Why Central Bankers Change their Speech and How Speech Changes the Economy published by Oxford University Press (2020).
 She is a political economist working with political textual analysis, monetary and financial politics, and fiscal policy.

 The course surveys methods for systematically extracting quantitative information from text for social scientific purposes, starting with classical content analysis and dictionary-based methods, to classification methods, and state-of-the-art scaling methods and topic models for estimating quantities from text using statistical techniques.
 The course lays a theoretical foundation for text analysis but mainly takes a very practical and applied approach, so that students learn how to apply these methods in actual research.

 The common focus across all methods is that they can be reduced to a three-step process: first, identifying texts and units of texts for analysis; second, extracting from the texts quantitatively measured features—such as coded content categories, word counts, word types, dictionary counts, or parts of speech—and converting these into quantitative matrix; and third, using quantitative or statistical methods to analyse this matrix in order to generate inferences about the texts or their authors.
 The course systematically surveys these methods in a logical progression, with a very practical hands-on approach where each technique will be applied in lab sessions using appropriate software, on real texts.